MEET THE ORCHESTRA

 Her brilliant musicianship has been recognized by numerous international competitions.
-In 2013, Ms. Su performed for a 1,500 audience at the Music for All summer symposium as a winner of the Yamaha Young Performing Artist Competition.
-She was a second prize winner at the National Flute Association’s Young Artist Competition, and also received the award for best performance of the newly commissioned piece.
-Her other prize winning competitions include the Maxence Larrieu High School Soloist, Biwako and the Unisa International Flute Competitions.
+As a winner of the Yamaha Young Performing Artist Competition, Ms. Su performed for a 1,500 audience at the Music for All summer symposium.
+She was a prize winner at the National Flute Association’s Young Artist Competition, where she also received the award for Best Performance of the newly commissioned piece.
+Her other prize winning competitions include the Maxence Larrieu, Biwako, and Unisa International Flute Competitions.

-Ms. Su began playing the flute at age 6.
-During her childhood music education, she attended the Elementary and Middle Schools of Central Conservatory in Beijing, China.
-She holds a Master of Music degree in Orchestral Performance from the Manhattan School of Music, where she was a full scholarship recipient.
-She is an alumna of Cincinnati College-Conservatory of Music and the Juilliard Pre-College.
-Her principal teachers have included Robert Langevin, Bradley Garner and Guoliang Han.
+Ms. Su holds a Master’s degree in Orchestral Performance from the Manhattan School of Music, where she studied with Robert Langevin as a full scholarship recipient.
+Previously, she studied with Brad Garner at the Cincinnati College-Conservatory of Music and the Juilliard Pre-College.
+Her other teachers have included Stephanie Mortimore, Renée Siebert, Randy Bowman and Guoliang Han.